AnJunHao/pas/README.md

 ### `New`

-Creates a new Promise with an optional initial value.
+Creates a pointer to a new Promise with an optional initial value.
 The Promise is immediately ready.

 ```go
 func New[T any](value ...T) *Promise[T]